 Human Resource Management Major

 The Human Resource Management (HRM) major prepares students for careers in human resource management and general management.
 Those who study HRM normally work as corporate recruiters, employee relations specialists, HR generalists, HR directors, staffing managers, compensation managers, and training managers.
 In addition to studying with award-winning faculty, students are expected to become involved in the Society for Human Resource Management (SHRM), which involves guest speakers, networking events, internships and co-ops, and other career development activities.
 This balance of academic study and professional development leads to career success.
+All HRM majors are required to participate in the HRM Professional Development Program and earn Badges.
+This program was created to respond to employer expectations regarding the skill sets of college graduates.
+Please refer to the Guide to HR Badges for the program structure.

 Learn More Apply Now